-Millions of Americans will come together on Martin Luther King, Jr. Day, Jan.
+Millions of Americans came together on Martin Luther King, Jr. Day, Jan.
 20, 2014, to honor the civil rights leader through volunteer service.

 Dr. King said we must strive to build a “beloved community” characterized by the “type of spirit and the love that can transform opponents into friends.”
 He shared his dream that one day all people would be guaranteed the inalienable rights of life, liberty and the pursuit of happiness.
 He called for social justice and opportunity.
 He asked that we bridge differences and join together.